Sam-Chanow/Bitcoin-IGASS/README.md

 * **Logistic Regression**: Most likely we will average or add all of those vectors and run it through a Logistic regression Model
 * **

+## Usage

+TODO: Write about training the model with the given datasets

+TODO: Write about creating your own dataset for training

+TODO: Write about how to create daily test data

+* **

 ## Outcome

 **BVBPRI Dataset Size:**